university-of-york/grunt-makedocs/README.md

 ### Options

-There are three options you can define:
+There are four options you can define:

+#### options.build
+Type: `Boolean`
+Default value: `false`

+Passes a `build` value through to the templates, which can be used to include/omit things for a development/live environment.
+(Currently used to call minified versions of CSS etc.).

 #### options.layoutsDir
 Type: `String`